 As previously mentioned, your body uses water to ensure your bodily functions work in sync.
-A 2003 study showed that 500ml of water can have a 30% increase in your metabolism in 10 minutes.
-If you aren't drinking enough water then your body will be dehydrated, which slows down your metabolism as it's trying to compensate (survival mode).
+A 2003 study showed that 500ml of water could have a 30% increase your metabolism in 10 minutes.
+If you aren’t drinking enough water, then your body will be dehydrated, which slows down your metabolism as it’s trying to compensate (survival mode).
 A slow, compromised metabolism will not burn fat as quickly as a fast one.

 2) Impact on your physical performance

-During exercise and training, our bodies can lose between 6-10% of body weight through sweat which will lead to dehydration if it's not replenished quickly.
-Studies have shown that even a drop in our water levels by 2% can lead to a decrease in physical performance.
-If you're not well hydrated then you won't be able to burn as many calories in training.
+During exercise and training, our bodies can lose between 6-10% of body weight through sweat, which will lead to dehydration if it’s not replenished quickly.
+Studies have shown that even a drop in our water levels by 2% can decrease physical performance.
+If you’re not well hydrated, you won’t burn as many calories in training.

 3) Mind, mood, and brain functions.

-We've already covered how exercise benefits the brain, but what about water?
+We’ve already covered how exercise benefits the brain, but what about water?
 Our moods and important brain functions are impacted by the amount of water in our bodies.
-If we aren't functioning at an optimal level mentally then we're more likely to make poor choices when it comes to diet and fitness.
-Have you ever been so stressed you've eaten a party size bag of M&M's...
+If we aren’t functioning at an optimal level mentally, then we’re more likely to make poor choices regarding diet and fitness.
+Have you ever been so stressed you’ve eaten a party size bag of M&M’s…

 A study showed profound results that even mild dehydration can lead to headaches and migraines – this can have a drastic effect on willingness to eat well and exercise weight loss.